1986SebastianSosa/SFCC-Study-Guide/partner_learning_camp/6_transactions_and_middleware_events.md

     - After importing the file, in `Import & Export` we import the metadata from that file
     - To find the newly created CO we go to `Administration > Site Development > Custom Object Types`
     - To create a CO instance: `Merchant Tools > Custom Objects > Custom Object Editor` and click `new`

-## Transactions
+- We have a Manager Class for COs: `dw/object/CustomObjectMgr`
 - To create a CO with code:
     ```
     var CustomObjectMgr = require(dw/object/CustomObjectMgr);

-    //The first parameter is the CO defined in BM, the second is the primary key for CO instance
+    //The first parameter is the CO Type defined in BM, the second is the primary key for CO instance
     var co = CustomObjectMgr.createCustomObject('NewsletterSubscription', 'newsletterForm.email.value');

     co.custom.<atribute> = form.formField.value; // Initialize data on the CO
     ```

+## Transactions

 - To persist the data from this CO we need a transaction:
 ```
 //Get access to the transaction class